cachengo/build_instructions/README.md

 # Rockchip Debian SDK

-Below is the instructions of how to build image for ROCK960.
+Below are the instructions for how to build image for ROCK960.

 ## Requirement